-- Using ServerGuide (see "Installing the Server Utility Programs Using ServerGuide") - Using diskettes (see "Installing the Server Utility Programs Using Diskettes")
+- Using ServerGuide (see "Installing the Server Utility Programs using ServerGuide") - Using diskettes (see "Installing the Server Utility Programs using Diskettes")

-Installing the Server Utility Programs Using
+Installing the Server Utility Programs using

 ServerGuide: You can install the server utility programs using the CoPilot feature of ServerGuide.
-Refer to your ServerGuide package for more information.
+Refer to the ServerGuide package for more information.